kinecosystem/kin-website-docs/docs/how-it-works.md

 The process for transaction events getting forwarded is as follows:

-1. Agora continuously monitors the blockchian for completed transactions.
+1. Agora continuously monitors the blockchain for completed transactions.
 2. When transactions complete, Agora inspects the transaction memo to see if it conforms to the [Kin binary memo format](/how-it-works#kin-binary-memo-format) and if it contains an app index.
 Using the app index, Agora checks if the app has a [configured Events URL](/app-registration#configurable-options).
 3. If so, Agora makes a request to the configured URL with the completed transaction in the request body.
 4. The app can then take action based on the completed transaction.